JeanMariePrevost/godot-nine-patch-sprite2d/README.md

 ## Limitations

-* The node requires the use of a ShaderMaterial using `nine_patch_sprite2d.gdshader` in order to work.
+The node requires the use of a ShaderMaterial using `nine_patch_sprite2d.gdshader` in order to work.
 This means you cannot easily apply a shader _to_ a NinePatchSprite2D.

+---

+## Credits

+This project was directly inspired by [9-slice shader](https://godotshaders.com/shader/9-slice-shader/?post_id=2490) by GaidamakUA.

+Check out their project if you only want a lighter "shader-only" version of the same concept.

 ---